Azure/azure-powershell/src/Cdn/docs/Get-AzCdnSubscriptionResourceUsage.md

 29           500   afdprofile   count
 ```

-Get the quota and actual usage of the CDN profiles under the given subscription.
+Get the quota and actual usage of the CDN profiles under the given subscription

 ## PARAMETERS